CissiWong/todo-app/README.md

 On [React.js](https://reactjs.org/) there's actually an example of how to implement a simple todo app (scroll down to the examples on the page).
 Start by playing around with their code and implement the same functionality in your project.

 Update their HTML to work with your CSS and then try yourself to implement that you can mark an item as completed.

+### Hand in the assignment
+To complete this assignment, you need to fork this repository, add your code in the "code" folder, and then submit a pull request on GitHub (from your repository into the technigo one) for review.
+Read the guide on GitHub for more info on how to do this.

 ### :books: Reading List